-The Honors Program at Green Mountain College promotes academic excellence and intellectual rigor across the campus through the ELA curriculum, Honors Forum, and extracurricular scholarly activities.
+The Honors Program at Green Mountain College promotes academic excellence and intellectual rigor across the campus through the SLATE curriculum, Honors Forum, and extracurricular scholarly activities.

 We seek to attract and retain academically motivated students and provide them with an enhanced learning experience.
 The Program is dedicated to building community among honors students, thus creating an inviting environment that promotes intellectual curiosity and the aggressive pursuit of knowledge.

 Newly accepted students who meet the Honors Program requirements will receive an invitation to join the program.
 If a student is on the fence about whether or not to join it’s important they know two key things: You can withdraw from the program at any time with no penalty (simply request withdrawal from the Director via email); and in order to complete the program you need to take all four of the required SLATE Core Courses in Honors designated sections.
 The first of the four Core Courses, Images of Nature and Culture, is taken during the first semester.
 So if you decline the invite and later change your mind you will face significant hurdles in joining the program.